Operation Zitronella: Subsequent operations

 Under cover of the attack, the Luftwaffe installed a weather station on Hopen Island.
-(Isolated for months after the Nazi German surrender in May 1945, the airmen on Hopen Island gave themselves up in September 1945 to the captain of a Norwegian fishing boat.)
-A British–Soviet attack on Tirpitz and Scharnhorst in Alta Fjord was being prepared when the ships had sailed for Svalbard.
-A Catalina flying boat of 190 Squadron, based at Sullom Voe in Scotland, was ordered to reconnoitre Isfjorden and took off at 5:00 p.m.
+(Isolated for months after the German surrender in May 1945, the airmen on Hopen Island gave themselves up in September 1945 to the captain of a Norwegian fishing boat.)
+A British–Soviet attack on Tirpitz and Scharnhorst in Altafjord was being prepared when the ships had sailed for Svalbard.
+A Catalina flying boat of 190 Squadron, based at Sullom Voe in the Shetland Isles, in Scotland, was ordered to reconnoitre Isfjorden and took off at 5:00 p.m.
 The crew was to fly to Svalbard, then south to a point off the Norwegian coast, turning east to make landfall at Murmansk.
-If the German ships were sighted, the Catalina crew were to shadow the ships until shot down or the prudent limit of endurance (PLE) was reached, then fly to Grasnaya on the Kola Inlet.
-The Catalina was filled with fuel and left behind its depth charges, flew to Sorkapp, then navigated up the west coast to Isfjorden and searched for signs of life around Cape Linhe, Barenstburg, Green Harbour, Grumantby and Longyearbyen, taking photographs and finding only destroyed buildings and smoke from the fires started by the Germans.
+If the German ships were sighted, the Catalina crew were to shadow the ships until shot down or the prudent limit of endurance (PLE) was reached, flying to Grasnaya on the Kola Inlet.
+The Catalina was filled with fuel and left behind its depth charges.

+The Catalina flew to Sørkapp, then navigated up the west coast to Isfjorden and searched for signs of life around Kapp Linné, Barenstburg, Green Harbour, Grumant and Longyearbyen, taking photographs and finding only destroyed buildings and smoke from the fires started by the Germans.
 (The aviators heard later that a survivor in the hills heard them and ran to the shore but was not seen.)
 The Catalina was flown towards Norway along the expected track of the German ships, assuming that they were making for Alta Fjord.
-Some oil was seen on the sea and a Ju 88 was spotted high up flying the other way but no ships.
+Some oil was seen on the sea and a Ju 88 was spotted high up, flying the other way but no ships.
 The Catalina landed as planned and the crew were told the flight was in support of Operation Source, an X-Craft (midget submarine) attack against the ships; their reconnaissance photos were to be flown to Britain for briefing material.